mab253/bigdata_spring24/symposium.md

 - New Developments in Hardware (chips, etc.)
 - Case Study (of a specific company or research project)
 - PageRank, Search (Google)
-- Platform-Specific (CUDA, AWS, Snowflake, Mesos, Tensorflow, etc.)
+- Platform-Specific (CUDA, AWS, Snowflake, Mesos, MongoDB, Tensorflow, etc.)
 - New Development in LLMs, NLP, Generative AI ...
 - Social Impact: AI "For Good?," Algorithmic Bias, etc.
 - Internet Archive, crawling
 - Visualization of Big Data
 - Artists Using Big Data
-- Metaphors in Big Data, Critical Theory and Data, Memory, etc.
+- Metaphors in Big Data, Critical Theory and Data, Memory, Labor ("worker"), etc.

 ### where do I find research papers?
 - Google searches on your topic will take you far here, there are a lot of full PDFs available for download, especially for industry white papers.